Skip to content

 • Use a wide range of tools to create different textures, lines, tones, colours and shapes.

-(Linked with ICT and English through scratch and Goldilocks)
+(Linked with ICT and English through scratch and Three Billy Goats Gruff

 Click here for Knowledge Organiser